phungducminh/elotus/hackathon/README.md

 ### Login 2 times/d -> 40 M req/d -> 400 reqs/s, peak 1000 req/s, if we store user in cache 2d -> peak less than 1000
 ### Register: 1M reqs/d -> 10 reqs/s
 ### max_connections is 1000 is good enough (not that we didn't store login time, each time user login, otherwise it will be 1000 reqs/s to db for just storing accessToken)

+# File upload
++ maxMemory: ParseMultipartForm(maxMemory) ??? what is the meaning of maxMemory?
++ what is the file part that can't be stored in memory?
+maxFileMemoryBytes: limit for only file content file metadata is always stored to memory